adobe-target/slate/source/index.html.md

 ````

 There are a multiple ways in which a Visitor can be identified in Target.
 Target uses three identifiers

-**tntId** – This is the primary identifier for an individual user.
+* **tntId** – This is the primary identifier for an individual user.
 You can supply this id or Target will auto-generate it if the request doesn’t contain one.
-Also referred as PCID or mboxPCID.
+Also referred to as PCID or mboxPCID.

-**thirdPartyId** – This is your company’s internal identifier that you can send with every call.
-This could be your frequent flier number, loyalty id, crm id, guid etc. Also referred as mbox3rdPartyID.
+* **thirdPartyId** – This is your company’s internal identifier that you can send with every call.
+This could be your frequent flier number, loyalty id, crm id, guid etc,.
+Also referred as mbox3rdPartyID.

-**marketingCloudVisitorId** – This identifier is used to merge and share data between different Adobe solutions.
-The marketingCloudVisitorId  is required for features like Marketing cloud profiles and audiences, Analytics for Target, Device graph etc
+* **marketingCloudVisitorId** – This identifier is used to merge and share data between different Adobe solutions.
+The marketingCloudVisitorId  is required for features like Marketing Cloud Profiles and Audiences, Analytics for Target, Device graph etc.
-**

 Learn how [profiles are merged and synced](https://marketing.adobe.com/resources/help/en_US/target/target/c_3rd-party_id.html) in real time using the different identifiers.